Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Motion Priority Optimization Framework for Industrial Recovery Scenarios

-The framework structure shown in Fig.~\ref{fig:framework} is briefly divided into four components: 1) human prior knowledge, 2) manufacturing and recovery motion generators, 3) HRC simulation and 4) motion priority optimizer.
-Component 1) provides task-specific target parameters and assumptions to Components 3) and 4) based on the operator's experience and expertise, such as the acceptable risk time and the prior distribution of dropped object positions.
-Component 2) is responsible for providing the desired end-effector controllers of the manufacturing and recovery robots used in Component 3).
-Component 3) is an HRC simulator used for collecting datasets of the productivity and risk time robots with randomly sampled priority functions.
-Component 4) The optimizer is designed to find the optimal priority function that maximizes productivity while satisfying the risk time limitation based on the collected datasets.

-Collision avoidance is implemented based on the found optimal priority function in a lower-level robot controller, such as inverse kinematics (IK).
-Figure \ref{fig:block} shows the block diagram representing our proposed framework, composed of manufacturing and recovery robots, their controllers, IKs and a priority function block.
-The priority function block is used to scale the joint velocities in a colliding direction offered by the controllers based on the target and current joint states.
-The scaling ratio is chosen from [0, 1], which does not amplify the robot motions.
-The detailed formulations of the framework are presented in Section \ref{sec:Implementation} along with an implementation example which this paper use for its feasibility assessments.
+This study develops the proposed framework to fulfill the following design objects: \begin{itemize} \item Optimizing the motion priority function based on few-shot human demonstrations to reduce operator burden. \item The error situation is considered in the form of a probabilistic distribution in the HRC simulator to fill in the gap between the simulator and the real environment. \item The system must be flexible for use in various robot controllers and priority functions, indicating a potential for future development (see Section \ref{sec:advantages}). \item A stable collision avoidance strategy is desired based on the optimized motion priority design. \end{itemize} The framework structure depicted in Fig.~\ref{fig:framework} consists of four key components: 1) Human Prior Knowledge: This component (Component 1) provides task-specific target parameters and assumptions to other components based on the operator's experience and expertise.
+It includes information such as acceptable risk time and the prior distribution of dropped object positions.
+2) Manufacturing and Recovery Motion Generators: Component 2 is responsible for producing the desired end-effector controllers for the manufacturing and recovery robots used in Component 3.
+3) HRC Simulation: Component 3 is an HRC simulator used for collecting datasets related to the productivity and risk time of robots with randomly sampled priority functions.
+4) Motion Priority Optimizer: Component 4, the optimizer, is designed to find the optimal priority function that maximizes productivity while adhering to the risk time limitation.
+This optimization is based on the datasets collected in Component 3.
+It is noteworthy that these components are independent and can be implemented separately.
+Collision avoidance, based on the optimal priority function, is implemented in a lower-level robot controller, such as inverse kinematics (IK).
+Figure \ref{fig:block} illustrates the block diagram representing our proposed framework, including manufacturing and recovery robots, their controllers, IKs, and a priority function block.
+The priority function block adjusts joint velocities in a colliding direction based on the target and current joint states.
+The suppression ratios, denoted as $p$ and $1-p$, are chosen from the range [0, 1], ensuring that they do not amplify robot motions.
+Therefore, if the robot controller is stable, the suppressed robot motion remains stable as well.
+Detailed formulations of the framework are presented in Section \ref{sec:Implementation}, along with an implementation example used for feasibility assessments in this study.